xamarin/xamarin-forms-samples/GetStarted/Notes/SinglePage/README.md

 ---
 name: Notes (single page)
 description: This sample demonstrates a simple cross-platform Notes application that allows you to enter a note and persist it to device storage.
-For more information about the sample see Create a Single Page Xamarin.Forms Application.
 topic: sample
 languages:
 - csharp